JustinMBrown/movidius-NCS-tutorial/README.md

-## Real time, battery powered, Convolutional Neural Net inferencing on the Movidius NCS and a Raspbery Pi using a webcam
+## Real time, battery powered, Convolutional Neural Net inferencing on the Movidius NCS and a Raspbery Pi

 # Table of Contents